tolybg/Programming-Against-Interfaces/README.md

 These rules should be configured in via the custom setting detailed above, with the stage rule being executed first.

+## Notes
+You must have list custom settings enabled in your target org - navigate to `Setup -> Schema Settings` and enable `Manage list custom settings type`

 ## Testing the Challenge

 ### Scratch Org